jyrki289/Coursera-Getting-and-Cleaning-Data-project-work/CodeBook.md

 Variables:
 ----------

-If you need more detailed information about variables please look Code book.PDF
+If you need more detailed information about variables please look SummaryStatOfVariables.pdf.

 <strong>Identifier columns</strong>